-When you have something to celebrate in 2020, it’s not that easy.
-That’s why the “party” for the 1st birthday of our bid management technology BiddingLab took place in a contemporary way within the framework of a video conference.
-Nevertheless, we did not let the mood be spoiled.
+If you have something to celebrate in 2020, it’s not that easy.
+That’s why the “party” for the 1st birthday of our bidding management technology BiddingLab took place in a modern way within the context of a video conference.
+Nevertheless, that could not change our good mood.
 We would like to take this opportunity to briefly review what has happened in the first year since our official market launch.

 It is not so easy to determine the exact birthday of BiddingLab.
 The tool was developed over 4 years ago and has been successfully used by our agency customers ever since.
 Thus, the technology for controlling Google Search & Shopping Ads had already reached a distinct market maturity before it was even available as a stand-alone tool.
 Just in time for DMEXCO in September 2019 our website went online and by October the first SEA teams had already started using our tool.
 So we can proudly say that BiddingLab is now 1 year old – at least.